 The Minimbah Campus PFG run a variety of events throughout the year, both for the Minimbah students and the wider school community.

 We support the school in many different ways.
 Larger contributions are made possible by our fundraising efforts, like purchasing a grand piano for the Music House, a set of iPads and kindles for the school and the fabulous Year 3/4 playground.
 We also cook sausages at Beach Picnics, provide fruit for the Mini Olympics and help run the second-hand uniform shop.
 Events like the Minimbah Fair, the Mother’s Day Stall and Father’s Day Breakfasts wouldn’t happen without the contribution of our parents and friends on the PFG.
-Needless to say the school is very thankful!
+Needless to say, the school is very thankful!

-- Minimbah Fair
+- Minimbah Movie Night

 - Grandparents’ Day

 - BBQ and refreshments at Cross Country

 - Father’s Day Breakfast